Timothy-Art/Tetris_VBA/README.md

-# Tetris_VBA
+# Tetris - VBA

-A game of tetris coded in VBA for Excel
+A game of tetris coded in VBA for Excel for Windows.

-Tetris.v2.xlsm contains all of the code for the most recent version of the game.
+Open `Tetris.xlsm` in Excel and press the `[TETRIS]` button to start the game.

-The zip file contains everything needed to run the game.
+You need to have Macros enabled to play the game.

-Extract the folder and run the Tetris.v2.xlsm in Excel.
+The application only works on Windows as it makes use of the API.